intel/iot-js-api/api/ocf/README.md

 - The `message` property is inherited from `Error`.

 The constructor of `OcfDiscoveryError`, `OcfObserveError` and `OcfPresenceError` takes the following parameters:
-- the `message` parameter is a string representing an error message, like with `Error`
+- the `message` parameter is a string representing an error message, as with `Error`
 - the `deviceId` parameter instantiates the `deviceId` property
 - the `resourcePath` parameter instantiates `the resourcePath`.

-If `deviceId` is defined, and `resourcePath` is `undefined` or `null`, it means the error is device specific without being specific to the resource (such as device presence related errors).
+If `deviceId` is defined, and `resourcePath` is `undefined` or `null`, it means the error is device-specific without being specific to the resource (such as errors realted to device presence).

 ```javascript
 let message = "OCF error";